KarrLab/obj_tables/docs/migration.rst

 * Rename an attribute of a *Model*
 * Apply another type of changes to a *Model*

-Migration automatically handles all types of changes except the last one, as illustrated in Figure X below.
+Migration automatically handles all types of changes except the last one, as illustrated in Figure 3 below.
 Adding and removing *Model* definitions and adding and removing attributes from *Model*\ s are migrated completely automatically.
 Renaming *Model* definitions and attributes of *Model*\ s requires configuration information from a user, as described below.